Pjotjee/Crypto/PROCESS.md

 Now I will choose on a graph to show the data in.
 AnyChart has caught my attention since it seem to show nice candle graphs.
 MPandroidChart seems to be even better.

+# Friday 14 - June

+I have a nice candle chart working now, it's not exactly as I want it to be but ill fix that next week.
+Today I will try to get the forecast done.
+The calculations of the forecast are finished.
+I used ejml library for the mathematics.
+I only need to return the forecasted data to the other activity.
+I declare the alpha version as finished.